 In January of 2011, I was asked by “The Gentlemen,” Brett Snider and Billy Federighi, a very creative and humorous, directing at Bandito Brothers, to shoot a series of AAA commercials.
 The spots were hilarious and we all felt would be the perfect canvas for the Canon 5D platform.
-We would need to shoot 4 commercials in 3 days with one spot encompassing 4 company moves in a day: Fontana Raceway, Pomona Lake, a Residential House, and a Park.
+We would need to shoot four commercials in three days with one spot encompassing four company moves in a day: Fontana Raceway, Pomona Lake, a Residential House, and a Park.

 Smash cut to the power of the 5D camera.
 We had a 12 camera package which was the right cocktail to be able to leap frog from location to location as well as being able to leave a 6 camera package so that Elite Team member Mike Svitak could do his second unit racing action magic.
 My other team members consisted of Dave Knudson, Marc Margulies, Derek Edwards, Chris Moseley, Andrew Laboy and Jose De Los Angeles.
 Doug Leigh rocked out as our A camera operator on the BTS and Tim Holtermann came in to lend a hand on day three.
 Vashi Nedomansky was brought in to edit this baby on Adobe’s Premiere Pro CS5 Suite.

 Episode One: Day One at the Drag Strip documents a racer getting ready to take off at the starting line.
 His pit crew lowers the car’s hood as the pit boss comes swooping in to tell the driver he is good to go.
 All of a sudden, a female insurance agent from AAA rips his headset off and informs the driver that AAA has his back on everything that he owns and drives.
 The Christmas tree lights go GREEN and he takes off, through the smoke.
 I push my 5D into a two shot as the bizarre team celebrates victory.
 END OF SPOT.